In the Dominican Republic, Brugal accounts for 80% of the rum market

-Brugal rum is the name of one of the most popular Dominican Republic rums.
-In the Dominican Republic, Brugal accounts for 80% of the market.
+.
 Other popular Dominican Republic rum brands include Barceló rum and Bermúdez rum.
-Collectively the three popular Dominican rum brands are known as the three “B´s”.
+Collectively, the three popular Dominican rum brands are known as the three “B´s”.

 Tourists in Puerto Plata can tour the Brugal factory to learn about the passionate process of traditional rum making and bottling, an art kept alive by the Brugal family after all these years.
 At the end of the tour, tourists are treated to a free drink and have the opportunity to purchase the traditional Dominican rum at a very competitive price.

-On Februrary 6, 2008, Brugal & Co. rum company announced that the Scottish distilling company The Edrington Group had acquired a majority of the company´s shares.
-They assured the public that despite the take-over, they would continue to produce rum the traditional way the Dominican Republic and that the Brugal family would continue to have an active role.
+On February 6, 2008, Brugal & Co. rum company announced that the Scottish distilling company The Edrington Group had acquired a majority of the company´s shares.
+They assured the public that despite the take-over, they would continue to produce rum the traditional way and the Brugal family would continue to play an active role.